How to make simple shutters & simple rules to follow

 Shutter Hardware

-In keeping with the rule that shutters should at least look functional, it’s good to use some shutter hardware like hinges and shutter dogs.
+In keeping with the rule that shutters should at least look functional, it’s good to use some hardware like hinges and shutter dogs.
 These can be real and functional or fake.
 Here’s a link to some fake ones.

 Instructions for building these simple shutters